| "My lord?" The voice

 his hands to watch her response.

-head thrashed from side to side.
-"Harder!
-Please, harder!
+her head thrashed from side to side"harder, please,

 Harder.

-approaching completion.
-He felt her body ripple around him; he
+him, was already approaching completion.
+He felt her body ripple

-felt the spasms grow stronger; he felt her warm, wet essence bathe
+around him; he felt the spasms grow stronger; felt her warm, wet

 He felt her joy, flooding his mind, filling his heart, touching